Payment and billing questions

 - Students who are denied an extension, or who need an extension longer than the last day of the month, should consider a short-term loan through Student Fiscal Services in order to make their housing payment by the due date.

-Students who are receiving financial aid, loans, grants, scholarships, GET or Chapter 33 are eligible to pay housing and dining charges with financial aid.
+Students who are receiving financial aid, loans, grants or scholarships are eligible to pay housing and dining charges with financial aid.

 Unpaid housing charges will be deducted automatically from your financial aid each quarter when your financial aid is released.
 After that, you may check your HFS Statement of Account to see if a balance remains on your account after your financial aid has been applied.